Chimpu12345/hello_world/README.md

 # hello_world
-Today  is a beautiful day and it's raining after a long time in Bangalore Chimpu is loving it.
+Today  is a beautiful day and it's raining after a long time in Bangalore.